Patrolman John R. Flynn

 John R. Flynn

-Patrolman John Flynn succumbed to gunshot wounds received ten years earlier when he and his Captain were ambushed by a gunman hidden behind a factory wall at 2200 hours.
-Despite being wounded by the shotgun blast himself, Patrolman Flynn carried the mortally wounded Captain Albert Youmans to a call box one block away.
-Captain Youmans was transported to a local hospital where succumbed to his wounds several hours later.
-Patrolman Flynn recovered slightly from his wounds and was able to return to light police duty before taking a turn for the worse.
+Despite being wounded by the shotgun blast, Patrolman Flynn carried the mortally wounded Captain Albert Youmans to a call box one block away.
+Captain Youmans was transported to a local hospital where he succumbed to his wounds several hours later.
+Patrolman Flynn recovered slightly from his injuries and returned to light police duty before taking a turn for the worse.

 The prime suspect was later shot and killed in a shootout with Patrolman Frank Quinlivan on September 15, 1925.
 Patrolman Quinlivan was also killed in the shootout.

-Prior to killing Patrolman Quinlivan, the suspect was also the prime suspect in the murder of Sergeant Thomas Oates, of the Troy Police Department.
+Prior to killing Patrolman Quinlivan, the suspect was also the prime suspect in the murder of Sergeant Thomas Oates of the Troy Police Department.

 Bio